 “We hope to play our role in encouraging more people to talk freely and openly about mental health, which has never been more important than it is right now.”

 CALM CEO, Simon Gunning said: “In these uncertain times many people are feeling the impact of lockdown and needing our helpline services more than ever.

 “However, music and audio can have an incredible effect to calm, unite and connect us, even when we cannot be together.

-“By teaming up with Spotify we hope to provide some light relief and help people take a break from all that’s happening, whilst opening up the conversation about mental health and reminding them that we are here should they need us.
+“By teaming up with Spotify we hope to buy elavil online and help people take a break from all that’s happening, whilst opening up the conversation about mental health and reminding them that we are here should they need us.